thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 Another way to customize the output is by using global custom actions, please see [custom actions](https://github.com/thepirat000/Audit.NET#custom-actions).

 ##Output samples
-This is an example of the output for a failed insert operation:
+- Output sample for a failed insert operation:
 ```javascript
 {
 	"EventType": "Blogs_MyEntities",